Emerging Leaders in Health and Medicine Scholars

 Dr. Oni-Orisan earned both his BS in biology (2006) and PharmD (2010) degrees at the University of Michigan.
 He received his PhD in Pharmaceutical Sciences (2015) from the Division of Pharmacotherapy and Experimental Therapeutics at the University of North Carolina.
 He completed a postdoctoral fellowship in the Clinical Pharmacology Training Program (2017) at UCSF.
 Dr. Oni-Orisan then joined the faculty at UCSF in 2017.
 He received mentored early career training in research through an NIH Career Development Award (2018-2023) from the National Heart, Lung, and Blood Institute (NHLBI).

-Anita Shukla is the Elaine I. Savage Associate Professor of Engineering and core faculty member in the Center for Biomedical Engineering at Brown University.
+Anita Shukla is the Elaine I. Savage Professor of Engineering and core faculty member in the Center for Biomedical Engineering at Brown University.
 Professor Shukla’s research involves the development of nano- to macroscale responsive and targeted biomaterials for drug delivery, with a focus on treatment of bacterial and fungal infections.
 Professor Shukla is the recipient of several national and University honors and awards for both her research and teaching, including a National Academy of Engineering Grainger Grant (2021), Presidential Early Career Award for Scientists and Engineers (PECASE) (2019), a National Science Foundation (NSF) CAREER award (2020), an Office of Naval Research Director of Research Early Career Grant (2017), and a Brown University Early Career Research Achievement Award (2020) and Dean’s Award for Excellence in Teaching (2017).
 She has mentored 12 Ph.D. students, 7 postdoctoral researchers, 12 Sc.M. students, and more than 45 undergraduate researchers.
 Her dedication to research and mentorship were recognized twice by a student body selected Tau Beta Pi Research Excellence Award (Rhode Island Alpha Chapter, 2019 and 2022).
 Prior to joining Brown in 2013, Professor Shukla was a National Institutes of Health Ruth Kirschstein postdoctoral fellow in the Department of Bioengineering at Rice University.
 She received her Ph.D. in Chemical Engineering from the Massachusetts Institute of Technology (MIT) in 2011 as an NSF Graduate Research Fellow.
 Professor Shukla also received an M.S. in Chemical Engineering Practice from MIT.
 She received a B.S. at Carnegie Mellon University in 2006 with majors in chemical engineering and biomedical engineering.

 Daniel J. Siegwart is a Professor in the Department of Biomedical Engineering, Department of Biochemistry, and the Simmons Comprehensive Cancer Center (SCCC) at the University of Texas Southwestern Medical Center.
 He holds the W. Ray Wallace Distinguished Chair in Molecular Oncology Research and serves as the Director of the Program in Genetic Drug Engineering, Director of the Drug Delivery Program in Biomedical Engineering, and Co-leader of the Chemistry and Cancer Program in the NCI-designated SCCC.
 He received a BS in Biochemistry from Lehigh University (2003), and a PhD in Chemistry from Carnegie Mellon University (2008), studying with Professor Krzysztof Matyjaszewski.
 He also studied as an NSF EAPSI Research Fellow at the University of Tokyo with Professor Kazunori Kataoka (2006).
 He then completed an NIH NSRA Postdoctoral Fellowship at MIT with Professor Daniel Anderson and Professor Robert Langer (2008-2012).
 Among various honors and awards, he has been elected to Controlled Release Society (CRS) College of Fellows and the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows.
 His research laboratory utilizes materials chemistry to enable targeted nanoparticle delivery of genomic medicines.
 Their efforts led to an understanding of the essential physical and chemical properties of synthetic carriers required for therapeutic delivery of siRNA, miRNA, tRNA, pDNA, mRNA, and gene editors.
 His lab has been at the forefront in the design of synthetic carriers for gene editing, reporting the first example of non-viral in vivo CRISPR/Cas gene editing, and has applied these technologies for correction of genetic diseases and treatment of cancer.
 He also developed Selective ORgan Targeting (SORT) lipid nanoparticles (LNPs) for predictable tissue specific mRNA delivery and gene editing.
 Dr. Siegwart and his lab ultimately aspire to utilize chemistry and engineering to make a beneficial impact on human health.